molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 Description of structural atom environments as SMILES strings
 -------------------------------------------------------------

-For the extaction of local chemical environments of atoms in a molecular graph CDPKit provides the utility function `Chem.getEnvironment <../cdpl_api_doc/python_api_doc/namespaceCDPL_1_1Chem.html#a342acefab39f6928df4c67c2d86c209a>`_.
+For the extraction of the local chemical environment of an atom in a molecular graph the CDPL provides the utility function `Chem.getEnvironment <../cdpl_api_doc/python_api_doc/namespaceCDPL_1_1Chem.html#a342acefab39f6928df4c67c2d86c209a>`_.
-Fur further processing they can, e.g., be output as SMILES strings as shown in the following example.
+Fur further processing extracted environments can, e.g., be output as SMILES strings as shown in the following example.

 .. code-block:: python